SDquest/SDquest/USAGE.md

 # SDquest usage:

+Download SDquest.zip file and unzip it.
+The excutable script "SDquest.sh" will be under the "SDquest" main folder.

  ./SDquest.sh type n
 - type: human or mouse, indicating which genome will be analyzed by SDquest
 - n: an integer, indicating the number of CPUs used by SDquest